-- 1. The Name of the VM will later be shown in the machine list of the VirtualBox Manager window, and it will be used for the VM's files on disk.
-Even though any name can be used, bear in mind that if you create a few VMs, you will appreciate if you have given your VMs rather informative names."My VM" would thus be less useful than "Windows XP SP2 with OpenOffice", for example. - 2.
-The Machine Folder is the location where VMs are stored on your computer.
+- 2. The Machine Folder is the location where VMs are stored on your computer.
 The default folder location is shown. - 3.
-For Operating System Type select the OS that you want to install later.
+For Operating System Type, select the OS that you want to install.
 The supported OSes are grouped.
 If you want to install something very unusual that is not listed, select Other.
 Depending on your selection, Oracle VM VirtualBox will enable or disable certain VM settings that your guest OS may require.
 This is particularly important for 64-bit guests.
-See chapter 3.1.2, 64-bit Guests, page 42.
+See chapter 3.1.2, 64-bit Guests, page 47.
 It is therefore recommended to always set it to the correct value. - 4.
 On the next page, select the Memory (RAM) that Oracle VM VirtualBox should allocate every time the virtual machine is started.
 The amount of memory given here will be taken away from your host machine and presented to the guest OS, which will report this size as the virtual computer's installed RAM.

 Choose this setting carefully.
 The memory you give to the VM will not be available to your host OS while the VM is running, so do not specify more than you can spare.

-For example, if your host machine has 1 GB of RAM and you enter 512 MB as the amount of RAM for a particular virtual machine, while that VM is running, you will only have 512 MB left for all the other software on your host.
+For example, if your host machine has 4 GB of RAM and you enter 2048 MB as the amount of RAM for a particular virtual machine, you will only have 2 GB left for all the other software on your host while the VM is running.
 If you run two VMs at the same time, even more memory will be allocated for the second VM, which may not even be able to start if that memory is not available.
-On the other hand, you should specify as much as your guest OS and your applications will require to run properly.